 - You tend to gravitate toward “diet” foods.

 - You avoid social outings for fear of having to make difficult food decisions and often eat in private (either overconsuming or under-consuming).

 - You connect food with emotion (stress, boredom, entertainment, happiness, sadness, etc.) then feel guilty post-nosh.

 These thought patterns, constant yo-yo dieting that can wreak havoc on your metabolism, and mentally beating yourself up over food can hinder weight-loss goals, or worse, they could lead to a more serious eating disorder and/or malnourishment.

 But remember: A mental shift won’t happen overnight.
 So the next time you find yourself engaged in one of these negative behaviors like emotional eating, constant dieting, or shaming yourself for eating a slice of cake, focus on progress, not perfection.

 Baby steps help blend the black and white or the good vs. bad and steer you in a more positive direction.

 Baby steps include identifying the underlying trigger that drives your emotional eating; tossing the fad diet books and using practical, balanced nutrition as your guide; or giving yourself permission to have a “cheat day” once a week.

-When you can freely skip a date with the gym for a date with your spouse or savor a square of dark chocolate without fear of you might devour the whole bar, you know that your relationship with food has reached a whole new level.
+When you can freely skip a date with the gym for a date with your spouse or savor a square of dark chocolate without fear you might devour the whole bar, you know your relationship with food has reached a whole new level.